Generic Name: tolvaptan (tol VAP tan)

 It may not be safe to breast-feed while using this medicine.
 Ask your doctor about any risk.

 How should I take tolvaptan?

-You will receive your first few doses of tolvaptan in a hospital setting where your heart rhythm can be monitored, in case the medicine causes serious side effects.
+You will receive your first dose in a hospital or clinic setting to quickly treat any serious side effects.